angrave/UnofficialGradeEntry/README.md

 1. Use the Banner WebUI grade dropdown entry.
 1. Select the course then select "Export Template" (again, topright gear icon) to get a starting Excel document and paste into that.

-# Security
+# Security Profile

-This repo does not rely on any external or third-party libraries.
-I personally would review the code of any extension before running it.
+This repo does not rely on any external or third-party libraries - so you are trusting that Angrave (faculty at UIUC) is not attempting to be malicious and that their github has not been hacked.
+I personally would review the source code of any extension before running it.
 The validation checks built into the project, will likely discover if the Banner page entry structure changes and refuse to set grades.
+However no warranty is provided and you are responsible for verifying that the grades sent to the server are correct.
+One way to do this is to relead the page and export the grades

 # License